+• N/A

+Performance Report

+Current Expenditures \$0

+Cumulative Expenditures \$11,875

+Project Status Complete

+This program was successfully completed.
+All unexpended funds were reallocated to other youth-focused projects serving disadvantaged communities in the 2023 budget.

-• N/A Performance Report Current Expenditures \$11,875 Other Required 1: Public Health; 1.11: Community Violence Interventions Performance Indicators Number of workers enrolled in sectoral job training programs: 0 and Programmatic Data Number of workers completing sectoral job training programs: 0 • Number of people participating in summer youth employment programs: 0 These events were not around job training but social emotional programming for youth; required indicators for this expenditure category to not apply to the program.
-Output Measures Number of youth participating in reengagement activities: 1,341 Number of reengagement activities held in Madison parks: 17 Outcome Measures • Expanding opportunities for low-income youth and youth of color that promotes social-emotional (SEL) development
+Other Required Performance Indicators and Programmatic Data Public Health; 1.11: Community Violence Interventions Number of workers enrolled in sectoral job training programs: 0 Number of workers completing sectoral job training programs: 0 Number of people participating in summer youth employment programs: 0

+These events were not around job training but social emotional programming for youth; required indicators for this expenditure category to not apply to the program.

+Output Measures Number of youth participating in reengagement activities: 1,341

+٠ Number of reengagement activities held in Madison parks: 17 Outcome Measures ٠ Expanding opportunities for low-income youth and youth of color that promotes social-emotional (SEL) development promotes social-emotional (SEL) development